How Southport Won $35,000 for Their Clubhouse

 The veranda: $35,000 from a major grant

-Their new veranda was funded by a $35,000 grant.
-The application took months of preparation.
+Their new veranda was funded by a $35,000 Gambling Community Benefit Fund grant.
+The application took months of preparation: gathering quotes, documenting the club's community impact, and building a case that showed the veranda would benefit more than just croquet players.

 Major grants like this require lead time.
 Southport started planning well before the application deadline opened.